 Pearls Are for the Birds

 The oyster may look like just another slimy sea creature with a shell.
 But some oysters hold a prize inside: a pearl.
-Pearls happen when an oyster coats a scratchy grain of sand with smooth stuff called “nacre,” until the layers build up to make a shiny pearl.
-It can take up to 6 months or even longer.
+When a scratchy grain of sand gets inside, the oyster coats it with smooth stuff called “nacre.”
+The layers build for up to 6 months to make a shiny pearl.
+This bird, called an oystercatcher, probably doesn’t know all that.
+It just cracks open oysters to eat them – and apparently to make necklaces!

 Wee ones: Who makes a pearl faster, an oyster that takes 4 months or one that takes 7 months?